 I am a big fan of using named ranges in my VBA code.
 It makes referring to cells in formulas easy, and I can also helps in auditing the code.
 For instance, I can simply search for “RangeName” (including the quotes) to see if that particular range name is being used in my code.

 Regular-Expressions (RegExp) is something I bumped into when my string manipulation requirements jumped to an advanced level.
 Before I started using this powerhouse, all my string manipulation functions involved maneuvering through a dozen for-loops; and tackling hundreds of Left-Right-Mid-InStr functions.
 RegExp is a pattern matching system that allows you to perform advanced string manipulations very easily.
-It may take a while to get used to it, but once you get the hang of it, the possibilities are endless.
+ItContinue reading “Introduction to Regular Expressions in VBA”

 In my many years of rummaging through the internet for help, I have seen countless posts where troubled help seekers are told that VBA does not have a built in function to reverse a string.
 Amature know-alls suggest a makeshift solution using a for-loop; and everyone is happy.
 Contrary to popular belief, Visual Basics doesContinue reading “Reversing a string in Excel”